apis3445/Playwright/README.md

 Dashboard and summaries will be stored in test-results folder

+To check the ZeroStep you need to register your account at https://zerostep.com and add your access token:

+ZEROSTEP_TOKEN=Your Zero step token

 ## Run tests

 Execute the next command to run your tests: